GasStationManager/GasStationManager.github.io/_posts/2024-11-04-a-proposal.markdown

 By publishing this essay, and [open-sourcing what I have done so far](https://github.com/GasStationManager), I am calling on the open source community to start thinking about these ideas, if you haven't already.
 If you are already working in this direction, it may be beneficial to coordinate resources.
 Even then, we will be playing catch up.
 But hopefully it will be a more level playing field.

 Why do I want to help the open source community?
 I do subscribe to the stance that a single company (no matter which one) having all the power in the world is perhaps undesirable.
 Furthermore, as the title suggests, what I'm proposing below has an important AI Safety component.
-Indeed, if we are going to be able to produce coding AIs with superhuman ability, AI Safety has to be taken seriously.
+Indeed, if we are going to be able to build coding AIs with superhuman ability, AI Safety has to be taken seriously.
 And for that to work requires buy-in from everyone.
 I want the open source community to have a seat at the table for that discussion.

 # 1. The Question